 - Minimum age of competitor 7 years old on date of competition.
 Please note this may vary with individual venues, check the event schedules for confirmation of age eligibility.

-- In all team competitions there must be at least 3 different riders a maximum of one rider can compete two horses/ponies in the same team, but only if there are no other individual riders from that school competing in the same class.
+- In all team competitions there must be at least 2 different riders, only one rider can compete two horses/ponies in the same team, but only if there are no other individual riders from that school competing in the same class.

 - Each horse or pony may only compete once in each class at the same competition,